rishikarri/village-savior/README.md

     8. Code Examples

 ## Overview
-    Monsters and thieves are about to attack your village.
-    Stave them off as long as you can in order to give the villagers time to escape!
-    Be very careful!
-If your health falls to 0, you must retreat!

     This game is a basic survivor game where the character has access to a shop.
-    The goal of the game is to stay alive as long as possible with score equated to time playing the game.
+    The goal of the game is to fend off monsters and bandits for as long as possible.

-    I built this game without using any frameworks.
-    This was one of my first major projects.
-    My goal was to learn as much vanilla JavaScript, HTML, and CSS as possible.
+    Score equated to number of seconds with health > 0.

 ## What I Used
     HTML & CSS, HTML Canvas, JavaScript (code is intentionally written without frameworks)

+    AWS S3, Route53 for deployment and making the game run off more than just my local machine.

 ## Challenges and Solutions